A Flexible Procedure for Mixture Proportion Estimation in Positive-Unlabeled Learning: Numerical Experiments

 \subsection{Protein Signaling}

 The transporter classification database (TCDB) \citep{tcdb2006}, here the $P$ set, consists of 2453 proteins involved in signaling across cellular membranes.
 It is desirable to add proteins to this database from unlabeled databases which contain a mixture of membrane transport and non--transport proteins. \cite{elkan2008learning} and \cite{das2007} manually identified 348 of the 4906 proteins as being related to transport in the SwissProt \citep{swissprot2003} database.
 We treat the SwissProt data as the unlabeled set $U$ for which we have ground truth $\alpha = (4906 - 348) / 4906 \approx 0.929$.
 Information from protein description documents are used as features including function, subcellular location, alternative products, and disease.
-In total there are 741 features.
-PCA is used on 741 features to obtain 200 new features that explain about $94\%$ of variation.
+In total there are $p=741$ features.
+We fit models with both the original feature set and with $2p$ and $10p$ features where all additional features are simulated by randomly selecting one of the original $p$ features and permuting its values among the observations.
+So for $10p$, $p$ features are original (and potentially useful for classifying observations) while $9p$ of the features are simulated noise.
+Since $10p > n+m$ (total training set size), this represents a high dimensional setting for estimating $\alpha$.

-Table \ref{tab:tcdb_swissprot} contains results of applying the four methods to estimate $\alpha$ and classify unlabeled observations.
-In the \textit{ideal} column, $\alpha = 0.93$ is the true proportion of negative samples within the unlabeled set.
-The accuracy ($0.99$) and F1 score ($0.92$) in the \textit{ideal} column are calculated using 10--fold cross-validation with all the of positive examples (in TCDB and SwissProt) against only the negative examples in SwissProt.
-This represents an upper bound on the performance one could expect for the PU learning methods.
-The second through fifth columns (C-patra/sen through SPY) contain results of the four methods discussed in this work.
-C-roc has the best performance among the methods.
+We compare C-PS with single feature PS for $p$, $2p$, and $10p$ features.
+A common strategy in high dimensional classification problems is to perform feature screening prior to classifier construction.
+Since the features are all binary, we screen features based on p--values from univariate chi-squared tests (Fisher exact when any $2 \times 2$ table cell counts are less than 10).
+We test the methods after screening for the top $k=500,200,100,50,10,1$ features with smallest p--values.
+The C-PS method is applied directly as described earlier on the $k$ best features.
+For the single feature PS method, after screening for $k$ features, the PS method is applied to all $k$ features individually and the largest estimate is taken as an estimate of $\alpha$.
+As explained in Section \ref{sec:single_feat}, for each feature the PS method is an estimate of a lower bound on $\alpha$, thus taking the maximum of these estimated lower bounds is sensible.